Date 03.06.2022

 Turmeric is a bright, aromatic root belonging to the ginger family of root herbs.
 Turmeric can be consumed in its fresh or powdered form.
 Additionally, it is commonly used in skin care products due to its antibacterial and anti-inflammatory properties.

 Some nutritional aspects of 100g of turmeric include 340% of the daily recommended intake of manganese and 517% percent of iron.
-Turmeric is also an excellent source of fiber, vitamin B6, vitamin C, potassium, and magnesium.
+Turmeric is also an excellent source of fibre, vitamin B6, vitamin C, potassium, and magnesium.

 In addition to these nutrients, turmeric contains the active compound curcumin, which is thought to contribute to its anti-inflammatory and antioxidant properties and potentially help to alleviate a number of health conditions.

 There are a number of ways turmeric can be added to your diet.
 Whether it’s used as an extra seasoning to your favourite meals, added to smoothies, or made into this popular golden milk recipe, turmeric can be a great addition to your diet.
+Try adding this superfood to your favourite dishes such as curries, soups, or rice for an extra flavour boost.

-Our recommendation: Fushi Organic Turmeric Juice
+Our recommendation: Organic Turmeric Juice from Fushi

 2. Spirulina

-What is spirulina?
 Spirulina is a blue-green algae hailed as a true superfood due to its high concentration of vitamins such as vitamins A, C, E, and B vitamins and minerals including calcium, zinc, selenium, and magnesium.
 Spirulina is also a great source of plant-based protein containing 60% protein content.

 Additionally, studies indicate that spirulina can help lower “bad” LDL cholesterol while raising “good” HDL cholesterol and can also help lower blood pressure - the main driver of serious diseases including heart attacks, strokes, and chronic kidney disease.